-My dream is to someday develop a model sustainable city.
+My dream is to someday develop a model sustainable community or city.
 We have the technology in western culture but it’s the self-discipline we are lacking.
 Therefore I believe my dream will only be realized in a developing country where self-discipline is still common and convenience is not the chief end expectation.

 Over the years I have won awards for architectural design and project development.
 I have worked internationally in all phases of the construction process.
 My favorite work is in the more artisan cultures of the Caribbean and Central/South America.
 Though some say managing projects there is a similar experience to herding cats I have found that effectively directing those artisans I am able to deliver much more creativity and individuality to a project than what can otherwise be contrived in the developed world.
 I have designed and developed in all structural methods and have managed as much as seventy workers at a time on a housing project.
 That’s a large herd of cats.
 I am now beginning an endeavor on the Caribbean coast.
 Our hope is to begin building food and potable water capacity so that the community may comfortably expand from the abundance.
 You can follow that work here.

 In the midst of my current effort, I will welcome assistance of all types.
 If you have interest please contact me.
 Also, if you have a project that requires thoughtfulness of design, organization, development, and management; consider my skills and send me an email to connect.